apfreeman/FinTech-Project-1/README.md

 We know these are the most attacking leagues and play the most games.
 We also understand that there is a definite home team advantage, and there is a loose trend of more goals being scored this year then the previous year.
 We have also confirmed that Soccer is truly a global sport played in many countries and represents a good choice of sport as there will be many fantasy football competitions across the globe we can enter.

-Using all of this data we have assembled the following fantasy football teams for each of the 4 Top Leagues
+Using all of this data we have assembled the following fantasy football teams for each of the 4 Top Leagues using programatic statistical analysis only !

 ## English Premier League